Blosc/blogsite/posts/roofline-surprising-story.rst

 .. image:: /images/roofline-surprising-story/roofline-mem-speed-AMD-7800X3D.png

-The Roofline plots confirm that increasing memory frequency only benefits memory-bound operations (low arithmetic intensity), while CPU-bound tasks (high arithmetic intensity) are unaffected, as expected.
+This Roofline plot confirms that increasing memory frequency only benefits memory-bound operations (low arithmetic intensity), while CPU-bound tasks (high arithmetic intensity) are unaffected, as expected.
 Although this might suggest the "memory wall" is not a major obstacle, low-intensity operations like element-wise calculations, reductions, and selections are extremely common and often create performance bottlenecks.
 Therefore, optimizing for memory performance remains crucial.

 The In-Memory Surprise: Why Wasn't Compression Faster?
 ------------------------------------------------------